 Parve, Kosher for Passover

-How to roast asparagus in the oven, fast and easy recipe with delicious results.
-Best way to prepare asparagus.
-Kosher, Vegan, Gluten Free.
+How to roast asparagus in the oven for deeper flavor and better texture.
+Fast and easy recipe with delicious results.
+The best way to prepare fresh asparagus.
+Vegan, Gluten Free.

 - 1 bunch asparagus (about 1 lb.)- thicker, larger stalks work best